This is sponsored content for myhealth1st.

 - The benefits of telehealth

-Having long proved useful for remote communities around the world, telehealth offers a number advantages over face-to-face medical services during the COVID-19 era.
+Having long proved useful for remote communities around the world, telehealth offers a number of advantages over face-to-face medical services during the COVID-19 era.

 1. Adherence to social distancing measures